rust-lang/rfcs/active/0000-allocator.md

 It might simplify clients to do `trait ArrayAlloc : InstanceAlloc`.

-But even then, we would probably want the same set of methods, and we'd have to specify whether e.g. one is allowed to deallocate, via `fn dealloc`, a block that had been allocated via `fn alloc_array`.
+But even then, we would probably want the same set of methods, and similarly to [Merge `ArrayAlloc` and `InstanceAlloc`], we would have to specify whether e.g. one is allowed to deallocate, via `fn dealloc`, a block that had been allocated via `fn alloc_array`.

 (Note that the trait object `&ArrayAlloc` would not motivate this